scala/scala3/docs/HigherKinded-v2.md

     trait Lambda1[type Arg1, type Apply]

-According to our definitions of type parameters `Lambda1` has two type parameters and `Pair` has one.
+According to our definitions of type parameters, `Lambda1` has two type parameters and `Pair` has one.

-There are `LambdaN` traits for higher arities as well. `Lambda` traits are special in that they influence how type applications are expanded: If standard type applicatuon `T[X1, ..., Xn]` leads to a subtype `S` of a type instance
+There are `LambdaN` traits for higher arities as well. `Lambda` traits are special in that they influence how type applications are expanded: If the standard type application `T[X1, ..., Xn]` leads to a subtype `S` of a type instance

       LambdaN { type Arg1 = T1; ...; type ArgN = Tn; type Apply ... }